soleil-ica/Lima-camera-andor/doc/index.rst

 Module configuration
 ````````````````````
-Previously to this you have to install the Andor SDK the default path (/usrlocal)
+Previously to this you have to install the Andor SDK the default path (/usr/local).
+For our test we us the SDK for Linux version **V2.91.30001.0** and ran the install script "install_andor"
+for which option 5 (All USB Cameras) was selected, the default installation is made under /usr/local/ with:
+	- /usr/local/include, header files
+	- /usr/local/lib, library files
+	- /usr/local/etc/andor, configuration files

+The Linux SSK 2.91 has shared libraries which has been compiled on recent linux kernel, check first you have the right kernel and
+libc available by compiling one of the example program available under examples/console.
 Andor python module needs at least the lima core module.

+For the USB camera the SDK is using the libusb under linux, check first your system is equiped with the libusb package otherwise you
+will not compile the Andor Lima plugin.

 The minimum configuration file is *config.inc* :